zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

      >***Suggested Editing Tips***:
    	* Use your mouse to select the text above, and manually copy and paste it into a text file.
     * Auto copy is not provided as it may break the indentation.
-    * Replace the mntTargetId and the Server IP, then copy the modified text into the yaml file.
+    * Replace the ***mntTargetId*** and the ***Server IP***, then copy the modified text into the YAML file.
    	* Make sure to keep the syntax of 2 space indentation.
-   	* Refer to the screenshot image below to see how it should look like after the file is modified.Note that the Kubernetes objects, such as StorageClass, PersistentVolume and PersistentVolumeClass are configured in the YAML file.
+   	* Refer to the screenshot image below to see how it should look like after the file is modified.
+Verify that the Kubernetes objects, such as StorageClass, PersistentVolume and PersistentVolumeClass are configured in the YAML file.
        	![yaml](images/3-3-2-yaml.png " ")

 ## Task 4: Recreate Kubernetes pods